Gum Disease Treatment Midland

 Scaling & Root Planing

-One of the most common methods is scaling and root planing.
+One of the most common methods of controlling gum disease is scaling and root planing.
 This procedure involves removing harmful plaque and tartar from beneath the gumline before smoothing out the tooth root to ensure proper reattachment of the gums to the teeth over time.

-Depending on the severity of your gum disease, it may be necessary to perform this treatment several times to effectively treat the problem.
+Depending on the severity of your gum disease, Dr. Boyles may need to perform this treatment several times every three to four months to effectively treat the problem.

 Antibiotic Treatment for Gum Disease